valory-xyz/autonolas-aip/content/aips/core-aip-triple-lock.md

 ## Simple Summary

-This proposal suggests the DAO create bonding products for LP assets which pair OLAS with tokens for each chain on which Olas protocol is deployed.
+This proposal suggests implementing Triple Lock, an upgrade to the protocol that improves bonding, dev rewards and staking.
+Triple Lock creates and reinforces token sinks for OLAS.
+Furthermore, proposal suggests a bonding strategy whereby the DAO creates bonding products for LP assets which pair OLAS with tokens for each chain on which Olas protocol is deployed.

 ## Abstract